 - The amount of fuel needed to be maintained in the tanks at each hurricane category to stabilize the tanks and minimize damage.

-Exposure to water, air and heat are the most common causes of the degradation of stored fuel quality.
-This elements will set off chemical reactions that destroy the quality of the gas or diesel and render them less or even in-effective.
+Exposure to water, air, and heat are the most common causes of the degradation of stored fuel quality.
+These elements will set off chemical reactions that destroy the quality of the gas or diesel and render them less or even ineffective.
 Treating the fuel with a fuel stabilizer (for diesel fuel) and a water control agent (especially important for gasoline and ethanol) are important parts of an emergency fuel management protocol.